katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 DONE:

+* ~~remove the use of --link for connection the database to the odoo docker (deprecated).
+Should use user-defined bridge network. (https://docs.docker.com/network/bridge/)~~
 * ~~add --tail option to tail /tmp/run-tests-logs.txt~~
 * ~~Add detection of ERROR messages, other than FAIL -> 3rd state for the screen (neutral) (add import in __init__.py that does not exist -> ERROR - but right now "SUCCESS")~~
 * ~~Do not expose HTTP port for odoo.~~